juanfmx2/ebi-java-test/README.md

 Where N is the number of lines in the chemical components database.

+To reduce execution time the GZIP file containing the chemical components database is uncompressed while it is being downloaded by concatenating a GZIPInputStream and the URL InputStream.

 ###How to test
 Import the project in Eclipse and go to the package ebi.jfmx2.test and Run the ComplexityTest.java file as a JUnit test.